Kalanchoe blossfeldiana (Flaming Katy) Care Indoors; Watering, Light, Pruning, Problems

 Flaming Katy plants are beautiful plants to add to your collection, you may obtain these plants online from Amazon (Link to Amazon) or from Etsy (Link to Etsy).

-Flaming Katy Plant blossoms in bright light with 4-6 hours of direct sunlight, average warmth of 15-280C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with fortnightly feeding during the growing season.
+To care for Flaming Katy indoors, give it bright light with 4-6 hours of direct sunlight, warmth of 15-280C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with fortnightly feeding during the growing season.

 Flaming Katy, Kalanchoe blossfeldiana